Yeah, we're back and we've got a big remaining single busy broadcast hour to go.

 He deserves credit for growing the political endowment that he got.

-2003, the state capped damages for pain and suffering in medical malpractice lawsuits at a quarter of a million, which has helped uh cut providers' insurance premiums by nearly half.
+2003, the state capped damages for pain and suffering in medical malpractice lawsuits at a quarter of a million, which has helped cut providers' insurance premiums by nearly half.

 Where else is that happening?

-Where are insurance premiums being cut?
+Where are insurance premiums being cut by half or by nothing else?

 This has attracted more doctors to Texas to accommodate an increasing patient demand.